 Dr. Gupta is an associate radiologist in the Divisions of Neuroradiology and Cardiovascular Imaging and director of the Advanced X-ray Imaging Sciences (AXIS) Center.
-His research interests include phase-contrast x-ray imaging computed tomography hardware, and traumatic brian injuries.
+His research interests include phase-contrast x-ray imaging computed tomography hardware, and traumatic brain injuries.

 - Centers & Specialties